Nonfunctional Adrenal Masses

 Usually people have no symptoms unless the mass is caused by excessive bleeding, in which case people have abdominal pain and they may be weak or dizzy.

 Often the masses are discovered when people have computed tomography (CT) or magnetic resonance imaging (MRI) for other medical problems.
+In most cases, precise imaging techniques can indicate if the mass is or is not likely to be cancerous.
 When a mass is found, doctors do blood tests to measure adrenal gland function.

 Treatment depends on the size of the mass.
-Masses larger than about an inch and a half (4 centimeters) are usually taken out surgically.
-Masses smaller than about 3/4 inch (2 centimeter) are usually left alone and people have blood tests to detect whether the mass has started secreting excess hormones.
-People with masses in between those sizes have regular blood tests and also imaging tests to see whether the mass is growing.
-If a small mass grows to more than about 1½ inches (4 centimeters) or if hormone levels start to increase and cause symptoms, the mass may then be removed.
+Masses larger than about an 1 1/2 inches (4 centimeters) are usually taken out surgically.
+Masses smaller than about 3/4 inch (2 centimeters) are usually left alone, and people have blood tests to detect whether the mass has started secreting excess hormones.
+People with masses in between those sizes whose hormone levels are normal have regular blood tests and also imaging tests to see whether the mass is growing.
+If a small mass grows to more than about 1½ inches (4 centimeters), if hormone levels start to increase and cause symptoms, or if the mass is likely to be cancerous, the mass is removed.